 As you can see, there are a lot of questions you will be required to answer and answering these questions may prompt additional questions.
 An insurance company needs to understand the risk that you pose, so while it may feel intrusive, it is necessary to give them as much information as possible.

-This is where speaking to an independent life insurance specialist is key as they will be able to ask all of the relevant questions from the outset.
-By giving all of the relevant medical information to an independent specialist, you can ensure that you only have to answer the questions once and once done, they will recommend that you apply to the insurance company that is most likely to accept you at the cheapest possible price.
+This is where speaking to an independent life insurance specialist* is key as they will be able to ask all of the relevant questions from the outset.
+By giving all of the relevant medical information to an independent specialist, you can ensure that you only have to answer the questions once.
+The specialist will then recommend that you apply to the insurance company that is most likely to accept you at the cheapest possible price.
 We explain in more detail later in this article as to why you should always use a specialist life insurance broker and why you should never rely solely on an online calculator or comparison site.

 If you have had cancer in the past and struggled to get life insurance, you may want to consider over 50s life insurance (so long as you are over 50 of course) Check out our article 'Which is the best over 50s life insurance?'